chifman/Nonexpanding-networks/README.md

 **script_to_write_r_functions_for_the_model.R** requires package *stringr*.
 It reads in the model (from Models folder) and generates an R script containing functions to be used by the second script.

 **nonexpanding_check.R** checks if the model is nonexpanding.
 It prints out a simple table counting the number the distance was 0, 1 or 2 (for ternary case).
-If output only produces the number of times distance was 0 or 1 only, then model is nonexpanding.
+If output only produces the number of times distance was 0 or 1, then model is nonexpanding.

 ### Simple way to run scripts